 B8.
 Blackburn Road.
-A large development, primarily for students, has recently been built at the end of this small road.
+A large development, consisting of student accommodation, has recently been built at the end of this small road.
 Other sites on either side of this road are likely to be developed in the future.
 There is concern about access to these sites along a narrow cul-de-sac, which currently has parking on both sides, leading to congestion and gridlock.
-The road is clearly not capable of accommodating the traffic needs being placed on it.
+The road is clearly not capable of accommodating the parking and traffic needs being placed on it.
 Once the current developments are complete, proposals should be brought forward by Camden Council for a traffic free road for pedestrians/cyclists, as part of a new open, wide, car-free route between West End Lane and Finchley Road.
+Vehicle access to sites on Blackburn Road could be created though extending the O2 Centre service route, to provide a link to Finchley Road (this would involve blocking vehicle access from West End Lane, so as not to provide a new route between West End Lane and Finchley Road).
+In light of the sites' immediate proximity to public transport links, developments on this road should be classified as car-free.